avighnac/oi-checklist/README.md

 For full details, check the `src/backend/routes/` directory, each route is self-contained and sufficiently commented.

-## AI Declaration
+## Development Notes

-I acknowledge the usage of ChatGPT for structural suggestions, and Claude Sonnet 4 to help me implement pages in accordance with my design, using my existing theme.
+ChatGPT was used for structural suggestions, and Claude Sonnet 4 assisted with implementing some pages based on my designs and existing theme.

 ## License